 ANSWER: Defendant Mohammed objects to the undefined and prejudicial terms "Watts Gang" and "criminal enterprise."
-Without waiver, Defendant Mohammed lacks sufficient knowledge upon which to form a belief as to the truth of the allegations contained in this paragraph.
+Without waiver, upon the advice of counsel, and to the extent that such allegations purport to apply to him, Defendant Mohammed respectfully invokes the rights guaranteed to him by the Fifth Amendment of the United States Constitution regarding the subject matter of this paragraph.
+Defendant Mohammed lacks sufficient knowledge upon which to form a belief as to the truth of the remaining allegations contained in this paragraph.

-14. Watts Gang officers arrested Blair without probable cause, fabricated evidence against him, and framed him for a drug offense for which he was imprisoned for more than a year.
+14. Watts Gang officers arrested Coleman without probable cause, fabricated evidence against him, and framed him for a drug offense for which he was imprisoned for more than one year.